so-sal/so-sal.github.io/README.md

 <img src="./Viz.png" width="100%"></img>

-## Configuration
-Modify `config.yaml` to fit the paths and parameters for your specific dataset and training preferences.

 ## Contributing
 We welcome contributions and suggestions.
 Please submit pull requests or open an issue if you have feedback or proposals.